 Are you looking for information on some of the Springfield Metropolitan Housing Authority’s (SMHA) programs?
 Check the following resources for details.

 SMHA provides subsidized housing to qualifying individuals and families at (but not limited to) the following sites:

 - Robert C. Henry Homes (4726 Security Drive)

 - Sherman Courts/Murray St. (526 Murray St.)

 For applications/to apply for the housing waiting list, visit the SMHA office at 101 West High Street, Springfield, OH 45502.
-Applications may be received between 9 a.m.
-11:59 a.m. and 1 to 4 p.m.
+Public Housing applications may be received from 9 a.m. to 11:59 a.m. and 1 to 4 p.m.
 Monday-Friday (office is closed from noon to 1 p.m.).
 SMHA does NOT have emergency housing but does place preference to veterans, the homeless/displaced, 40% rent burden applicants, the working and those age 62 or older.

 For more information, contact the Applications and Referrals Specialist at (937) 325-7331 ext.
 201.

 The Housing Choice Voucher Program (also known as Section 8) provides vouchers to qualified applications for the purposes of using them in the private market to landlords willing to accept the vouchers.
 Tenants are responsible for portions of rent not paid by the Housing Authority.
 HCV gives preference to Veterans, 40% rent burden applicants, and residents of Clark or Champaign County.